DOCK-PI3/ESTACION-PRO/ANDROID.md

 The option "Launch games on the other screen" doesn't work on this device as it has the same display name defined for both screens.
 The next ES-DE release will contain a workaround for this issue, but ideally it should be resolved by AYANEO via a firmware update.

+### AYN Odin 3

+With its default configuration the theme downloader in ES-DE is unusable, to resolve this enable the setting _Handheld Settings->Advanced->Is it force start selinux_.

 ### AYN Thor

 The Android task switcher can't be used when setting ES-DE (or other frontends) as the home app.